Resources - Blog

 Staying Relevant in a Dynamic Market

-The strategies one has to receive, understand, and implement in the market depends on the market dynamics.
+The strategies one has to receive, understand, and implement in the market depend on the market dynamics.
 As an example, a pricing strategy for a product with a mild amount of competition will obviously have to change if an aggressive competitor joins the competition, or if Amazon has modified their Buy Box winning algorithm.

 While a rule-based system could in principle refer to several scenarios, it is impossible to cover all the relevant options.
 Moreover, changes in the marketplace may make the applied strategy become completely irrelevant.